Our Own Assumptions Are Hard To See

 Also, 50 years later, in the present day, we find the very word feminist still scares some folks.
 Granted, they are easily frightened folks, but still, the very word (much like the word race) still makes some feel excluded and/or threatened.
 It’s amazing, and not in a “Cool, look at that beautiful view” kind of way, more in a “WTFing hell?” kind of way.
 But since these very words are still charged, it should tell all fair minded people that we have miles to go.

-The term Universal Science Fiction is Aligned Visions Publishing’s attempt to call out and reclaim what science fiction should have been from the beginning: a truly inclusive**, innovative genre for people who wish to read about and write about worlds that might differ considerably from their own.
+The term Universal Science Fiction is an attempt to call out and reclaim what science fiction should have been from the beginning: a truly inclusive**, innovative genre for people who wish to read about and write about worlds that might differ considerably from their own.
 The term envisions a genre that -at its best- can creatively explore innumerable possibilities we can imagine as humans for positive futures as it takes us on journeys into new worlds.

 Based on the early years in the 2000s, it’s clear that we will either not really make it too much further into the Anthropocene, or, if we are able to change courses and grow towards more equitable living, that the best ideas for living in harmony, in peace and in prosperity are still to come.
 Universal science fiction can show readers some glimpses of those better days.

-**Being truly inclusive in this sense does not mean applying some quota of percentages for having to include characters of all genders and all ethnicities, classes, abilities and so on in each and every book.
+**Being truly inclusive in this sense does not mean applying some happy quota of percentages including characters of all genders and all ethnicities, classes, abilities and so on in each and every book.